THE INFORMALS II by Polina Medvedeva, Andreas Kühne & Brighton's young artists

 More Events at Brighton Festival 2021

-The Informals II is a new commission by Lighthouse and Brighton Festival, with support from Re-Imagine Europe, co-funded by the Creative Europe programme of the European Union, Mondrian Fund and Creative Industries Fund NL.
+The Informals II is a new commission by Lighthouse and Brighton Festival, with support from Re-Imagine Europe, co-funded by the Creative Europe programme of the European Union, Mondriaan Fund and Creative Industries Fund NL.
 The Informals was originally commissioned by Sonic Acts and Inverse Festival, Murmansk.
+Thanks to AudioActive for introductions and supporting the artists to align this project with the talent across the city.